Carpal tunnel release

 Before the Procedure

-- Tell your surgeon what medicines you are taking.
-This includes medicines, supplements, or herbs you bought without a prescription.
+- You are taking any medicines, including medicines, drugs, supplements, or herbs you bought without a prescription

 - You may be asked to temporarily stop taking your blood-thinning medicines.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other medicines.